SokpeDesmond/Host-a-website-on-an-EC2-instance-running-an-Nginx-server-and-configure-SSL/README.md

 ![Img-15](https://user-images.githubusercontent.com/74168188/178556440-a711a7c2-634d-448a-9712-6b3d4bf4697e.png)

-#### Step-3: Create a sample index.html page and deploy it on that Nginx server
+#### Step-3: Create a sample index.html page and deploy it on the Nginx server.

 For this, navigate to document root, i.e.,/var/www/html, and create an index.html page using vim or nano.